 Here’s the extra short answer:

 It’ll be fine.

-Nothing bad will happen at a 1st or 2nd OUI arraignment, even without an attorney.
-But you should look to hire one as soon as possible.
+But you should look to hire an attorney as soon as possible.

 Need more?
 Read on.

 If you are about to be arraigned in district court after being arrested on an OUI/DUI charge in Massachusetts, don’t panic!
 The following questions and answers will help you understand what is about to happen to you.

 I can also answer any specific questions you have about your DUI arrest.
 I answer and return texts and calls nights and weekends, so please feel free to call me to discuss your case anytime at (781) 380-7730.
 There is no obligation for my consultation.